danielabrahamx/Paramify/README.md

 ## 📄 License

-[Add your license information]
+MIT

 ---

 ## 🎯 What Makes This Special

 This dApp demonstrates a **production-ready hybrid architecture** that combines:
-- **ICP's speed and web integration** for user-facing operations
+- **ICP's speed and web integration** for data + activity storage
 - **Ethereum's security** for financial settlement
-- **Real-world data integration** with live flood monitoring
+- **Real-world data integration** with live USGS monitoring
 - **Modern development practices** with automated deployment

-**Result**: A fully functional flood insurance platform with real data, working policies, and beautiful UI! 🌊
+**Result**: A functional flood insurance platform with real data, a focused data canister, and a beautiful UI! 🌊

 ## Development